Table of Contents Show

 As orchids smell divine, they are also called fragrant flowers.
-Therefore, they are used to make perfumes and are very popular for fragrance industries.
-In some countries, orchid plants are an income for the people for their fragrant blooms.
+Therefore, they are used to make perfumes and are very popular for the fragrance industries.
+In some countries, orchid plants are an income for the people of their fragrant blooms.

 5 Ways To Keep Orchids Alive:

-Orchid plants are beautiful plants one can have in their homes.
+Orchid plants are beautiful plants one can have in their home.
 They are flowering plants.
 That’s why there are specific ways to keep the orchid flowers blooming.
-As they are delicate, it needs extra care to be alive.
+As they are delicate, they need extra care to be alive.

-Down below are listed some ways how to keep an orchid alive.
+Below are listed some ways to keep an orchid alive.